tardate/LittleArduinoProjects/Electronics101/Power/CapacitiveDropper/README.md

 See [LEAP#067](../../LED/ACBulb) for an example of this used for mains powered LED lamp.

-The essence of a capacitive dropper is to use a mains-rated capacitor in series with the power line. the capacitive reactance at the supply frequency will limit the current that can be drawn.
+The essence of a capacitive dropper is to use a mains-rated capacitor in series with the power line.
+The capacitive reactance at the supply frequency will limit the current that can be drawn.

 Give a capacitive reactance `Xc = 1/ωC = 1/2πfC`, the available current is `I = Vac/Xc`.